Heli Jukkola

 Heli Jukkola (born 26 November 1979 in Noormarkku) is a Finnish orienteering competitor.
 She won the Long Distance World Orienteering Championships in 2007, and achieved second place in 2005.
 In the Middle Distance category, she finished second in 2007 and third in both 2003 and 2004.
-Jukkola is a two-time Relay World Champion, winning in 2006 and 2007 as a member of the Finnish team.
+Jukkola is a two-time Relay World Champion team member, winning in 2006 and 2007 with the Finnish team.
 She also earned a silver medal in 2004.